The SGODDE Monocular Telescope is a portable viewing device that can be used for your smartphone.

 But, as for the telescope itself the images aren’t bad at all, obviously the further the distance the more pixelated the image will become.
 But, if you’re using for images around 10-50M then this won’t be an issue.
 There could be room for improvement with a later model of iPhone, but aside from that I’m very happy with this telescope.

-If you want the SGODDE Monocular Telescope for yourself, it’s available only on Amazon.
-The RRP for this telescope is £45.99.
+If you want the SGODDE Monocular Telescope for yourself, it’s available for purchase only on Amazon.
+The RRP for this product is £12.99.

 Product sample provided by SGODDE in exchange for a detailed, unbiased review.